crespohector/welcome-to-mod-7/README.md

 ### Good Question Template

-To ensure the quickest possible response to a question, you are encouraged to literally copy, paste, and fill this out when asking a question in Slack.
+To ensure the quickest possible response to a question, you are encouraged to copy, paste, and fill this out when asking a question in Slack.

 1. What feature/task are you working on? (modals, API routes, React components, Reducer, etc)
 2. Describe the problem (what are you trying to do?
 What is it currently doing?)